 - a.
 Prescribed by or in consult with a gastroenterologist AND - b.
 Member has a diagnosis of eosinophilic esophagitis confirmed by esophageal biopsy with the presence of ≥ 15 intraepithelial eosinophils per high-power field (eos/hpf) AND - c.
-Secondary causes of eosinophilic esophagitis have been ruled out (such as food allergy and hypereosinophilic syndrome) AND - d.
+Secondary causes of eosinophilic esophagitis have been ruled out (such as food allergy and hypereosinophilic syndrome) AND

+- d.
 Chart notes documenting symptoms (such as dysphagia, reflux, vomiting, food getting stuck in esophagus, trouble feeding). - e.
-Documentation of a previous trial with a proton pump inhibitor, corticosteroids and dietary modifications OR i.
-Documentation that a trial of a proton pump inhibitor, corticosteroids, and dietary modifications are not medically appropriate for the member.
+Documentation of a previous trial with a proton pump inhibitor, corticosteroids and dietary modifications OR - Documentation that a trial of a proton pump inhibitor, corticosteroids, and dietary modifications are not medically appropriate for the member.

-Initial approval will be for 4 months.
-Continued authorization of 12 months must be accompanied by current chart notes identifying continued benefit and improvement in symptoms from baseline.
+Continued authorization up to 3 years must be accompanied by current chart notes identifying continued benefit and improvement in symptoms from baseline.